BranSeals/harvest-card/README.md

 ## File List

 ### Class files
 Header and implementation files for the project's classes, each of which are described in detail below.

 ### cards.txt
 This plaintext file contains information on all cards made for use in this project.
 This file is opened and read from when creating Card objects during gameplay.
 In the optimized version (to be added soon) this file is pulled into memory to greatly speed up card creation.

+### cards_edit.txt
+This plaintext file contains an easier-to-read format for editing purposes.
+Paired with the CardEdit class, this file is converted and written into cards.txt.

 ### UML.txt
 Contains a plaintext UML representation of the classes and their relationships.
 Can be used with [PlantText](https://www.planttext.com/).